 - Dehydration

 There will even be a fluid imbalance, with your body having a hard time getting rid of the excess fluids.
+My doctor always advised me to maintain my daily water intake – at least two liters daily – which means close to 12 cups.
+I maintain this parameter to the tee to date.

 - Side Effects of Medication